combinatrix-ai/PromptTrail/src/prompttrail/agent/README.md

         self.jump_to_id = jump_to_id
 ```

-- Other attributes can be also accessed:
+Other attributes can also be accessed:

 - `runner`: You can access the runner itself.
-If you want to search templates passed to runner, you can use `State.runner.search_template`.
+If you want to search templates passed to the runner, you can use `State.runner.search_template`.

-  - `model` and `parameter`: You can access the model itself.
+- `model` and `parameters`: You can access the model itself.
 You can make your own call to the model if you want.

 - `session_history`: You can access the session history.
 You can review the history of the conversation.

 - `jump_to_id`: This is where you order the runner to jump to another template.
 Usually, this is manipulated via hooks.
 ## `agent.tool` (Function Calling)

-`agent.tool` is a set of tools that can be used by LLMs.
-Especially, OpenAI's function calling feature.
+`agent.tool` is a set of tools that can be used by LLMs, especially OpenAI's function calling feature.

-Using `agent.tool`, functions called by LLM can be written with an unified interface.
+Using `agent.tool`, functions called by LLMs can be written with a unified interface.

 Explanation of types of tool input/output is automatically generated from the type annotation of the function!

 Therefore, you don't need to write documentation for LLMs!

-Furthermore, `prompttrail` automatically interpret the function calling arguments provided by LLMs!
+Furthermore, `prompttrail` automatically interprets the function calling arguments provided by LLMs!

 Let's see an example from [examples/agent/weather_forecast.py]:

 ```python
 from prompttrail.agent.tool import Tool, ToolArgument, ToolResult

 # First, we must define the IO of the function.

 # The function takes two arguments: place and temperature_unit.
 # The function returns the weather and temperature.

 # Start with the arguments.
 # We define the arguments as a subclass of ToolArgument.